pdfcpu

 Status: validity of the signature is unknown

-Reason: signers certificate chain is not in the configured local trusted certificate store
+Reason: signer's certificate path was not resolved using the configured local certificate store

 Details: